JesseEsquivel/MDATP/Scripts/Migrations/ReadMe.md

-# Migrate McAfee --> Defender
+# Migrate --> Defender for Endpoint
-Migrate your settings from McAfee to Microsoft Defender. :thumbsup:
+Migrate your settings from McAfee or SEP to Microsoft Defender for endpoint. :thumbsup:

                                              @@@@@@@@@@@@@@